YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Istanbul is a city of palaces, mosques, markets, waterfront views, and layered history.
 For many international patients, that is part of the appeal of having a hair transplant in Istanbul.
 Still, the trip should be planned around surgery first and tourism second.

-Before surgery, light sightseeing is usually fine if you sleep well, stay hydrated, avoid alcohol, avoid exhausting schedules, and arrive at the clinic rested.
-After surgery, the priority changes.
-You need to protect the grafts, avoid sweating, avoid crowded contact, follow washing instructions, and keep the early recovery predictable.
+Before surgery, sleep well, stay hydrated, avoid alcohol, avoid exhausting schedules, and arrive at the clinic rested.
+After surgery, protect the grafts, avoid sweating, avoid crowded contact, follow washing instructions, and keep the early recovery predictable.
 The broader hair transplant aftercare plan matters more than seeing one more museum.

 Places that work best before surgery